 The Alaska Coastal Management Program will be implemented through the coastal consistency review process described in Title 46 of the Alaska Statutes and associated regulations at 11 AAC.
-Activities, federal activities, and activities that require a state or federal authorization within the coastal zone of the planning area must be conducted in a manner consistent with the standards of the Alaska Coastal Management Program and the enforceable policies of the four coastal district plans.
-Consult the Alaska Coastal Management Program web site at alaskacoast.state.ak.us for the coastal zone boundaries and enforceable policies of the Borough Coastal District Plan.
+Activities, federal activities, and activities that require a state or federal authorization within the coastal zone of the planning area must be conducted in a manner consistent with the standards of the Alaska Coastal Management Program and the enforceable policies of the coastal district plan.
+Consult the Alaska Coastal Management Program for the coastal zone boundaries and enforceable policies of the Borough Coastal District Plan.